|

 «Beaches

-Porto de Galinhas is one of the most famous beaches in Brazil; according to magazines and travellers, it is THE best beach in Brazil.
+Porto de Galinhas is one of the most famous beaches in Brazil; according to magazines and travelers, it is THE best beach in Brazil.

 Porto changed from a fishermen village to the playground of Brazil's richest and most famous to become, in recent years, a popular vacation spot for domestic travelers.